openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 ## Postprocessing

-Postprocessing steps can be added to model outputs.
-As for preprocessing, these steps will be also integrated into a graph and executed on a selected device.
+Post-processing steps can be added to model outputs.
+As for pre-processing, these steps will be also integrated into a graph and executed on a selected device.

 Pre-processing uses the following flow: **User tensor** -> **Steps** -> **Model input**.